pynufft/pynufft/doc/source/installation/Windows.rst

 Installation in Windows 10
 ==========================

-PyNUFFT has been tested on a Windows 10.
+PyNUFFT has been tested on a Windows 10 home edition.

-The successful installation happens with
-Nvidia-driver 417.35-notebook-win10-64bit-international-whql-rp,
- Anaconda3-2018.12-Windows-x86_64,
- PyCUDA 2018.1.1,
+The successful installation experience may be useful, but the actual process can be different due to various software and hardware environments.

-Microsoft Visual Studio 2015 Community,
-CUDA 9.2.148_win10 and cuda_9.2.148.1_windows (patch).
+I used Nvidia-driver 417.35-notebook-win10-64bit-international-whql-rp, Anaconda3-2018.12-Windows-x86_64, PyCUDA 2018.1.1 from official pip, Microsoft Visual Studio 2015 Community, CUDA 9.2.148_win10 and cuda_9.2.148.1_windows (patch).

 The following general guidance may be working in your case but there is no warranty.